 Interested in joining us?
-Have a look at the RRAP job vacancies and opportunities for PhD students available below.
+Have a look at the RRAP job vacancies and Higher Degree Research opportunities available below.

 We have two full PhD scholarships to work as part of the EcoRRAP component of the Reef Restoration and Adaptation Program.
 EcoRRAP focuses on investigating the intrinsic functioning of coral reefs with a strong focus on understanding post disturbance dynamics.

 The two scholarships will be working as part of a multi-disciplinary team trying to understand the mechanism driving reef dynamics.
 In particular one of the scholarships will be focused on evolutionary biology of corals with an emphasis on the relationship between temperature and growth.
 The second scholarship will be focused on coral population dynamics and spatial ecology based on 3D imagery.